 How to Determine the Length of a Glossary Page

-As for content length, I recommend a threshold of at least 600 words.
+As for content length, best practices recommend a threshold of at least 600 words.
 Now to be clear, it’s not entirely about word count for the sake of hitting a specific number.
-Your content still needs to be well-written and informative, regardless of length.
+The content still needs to be well-written and informative, regardless of length.

 - Including enough information in your page content to make it a high-value, educational resource